A 6-step process for when it comes to getting the most out of what little you’re given in voir dire.

 - Know What Distinguishes Supporters from Dissenters.
 Based on data collected in your jury exercise (focus group, mock trial), your consultant can perform a statistical analysis based on background information and experiential and attitudinal responses that mock jurors provide during the exercise.
 From that analysis will come a set of juror distinguishers – background, attitudes and experiences that set plaintiff jurors apart from defense jurors.

 - Make a List of Questions with “Black and White” Responses.
 After you and your consultant have developed a set of juror distinguishers, devise questions that invite dichotomous responses that are hostile to your side (e.g., “Who here believes that any exposure to a toxic chemical will eventually lead to some sort of illness?”).
-Plan to ask these in an agreed-upon, preset order.a.
-Remember this is jury deselection.
-We want to know who will be predisposed against your case to strike them from the panel.b.
-Unfortunately, in 15 minutes we don’t have time for open-ended questions where answers can be dominated by a few jurors and we lose large chunks of time on one or two questions.
+Plan to ask these in an agreed-upon, preset order.
+When crafting your list, remember that a) This is jury de-selection.
+We want to know who will be predisposed against your case to strike them from the panel, and b) Unfortunately, in 15 minutes we don’t have time for open-ended questions where answers can be dominated by a few jurors and we lose large chunks of time on one or two questions.
 Providing discrete, “Yes/No,” “Agree/Disagree”-type questions are critical to gather as much information as possible with time limitations.

 - Set Up the Courtroom.
 We use numbered paddles – much like auction paddles – and preset them in the courtroom according to the bailiff’s seating chart

 - Record Jurors’ Responses.
 Develop a “score sheet” that will allow you to easily make checkmarks according to juror number and each question asked.
 Have second and third pairs of eyes in the courtroom.
 Ask jurors who answer to hold up their numbers and keep them up.
 Read off the numbers so that their numbers can be recorded by your observers on the “score sheet.”